apivideo/api.video-swift-player/README.md

 ```

 ### Remote control
-If you want to enable the remote control do the following :
+If you want to enable the remote control do the following:
 ```swift
 override func viewDidLoad() {
     ...